-Plan Review Code Section Scope and Administrative Chapter 1 1.
+Plan Review Sco Scope and Administrative 1.
 The administrative checklist on page #5 has been completed.
-2. The plans shall show in detail all the pertinent energy data and features of the building, including but not limited to the following: C103.2 Lighting fixture schedule with wattage Control Narrative Location of daylight zones on floor plans Efficiency of installed ceiling fans and electrical equipment C402.5.8 Building Envelope Requirements C402 Air Leakage C402.5 Air barriers shall be maintained and sealed for all light fixtures and other electrical equipment, electrical and communication boxes, conduits, cables, etc., when they penetrate the thermal envelope.
-C402.5.1.1(4) C402.5.1.1 (5) 4.
-Recessed lighting installed in the thermal envelope shall be: C402.5.8 IC Rated Labeled <2.0 CFM leakage Sealed with a gasket or caulk per man nufacturer Building Mechanical Systems C403 5.
-Large-diameter ceiling fans shall be tested and labeled with AMCA230 and meet the efficiency requirements in Table C403.2.12.6 and Section C403.2.12.6.1 C402.5.8 Electrical Power and Lighting Systems C405 6.
-Lighting for dwelling units in multifamily buildings shall comply with residential Section R404.1.
-C405.1 7.
-Walk-in coolers shall have lighting with an efficacy of not less than 40 lumens per watt and have a vacancy sensor.
-(Note: IP65 Rating for wet locations and sealed conduits are required) C405.1.1 Lighting Controls 8.
+The plans shall show in detail all the pertinent energy data and features of the building, including but not limited to the following: C103.2 Lighting fixture schedule with wattage Control Narrative Location of daylight zones on floor plans Bu ding Envelope Requirements C402 Air Leakage C402.5 3.
+Air barriers shall be maintained and sealed for all light fixtures and other electrical equipment, junction boxes, conduits, cables, etc., when they penetrate the thermal envelope.
+C402.5.1.1(4) 4.
+Recessed lighting installed in the thermal envelope shall be: C402.5.8 IC Rated Labeled<2.0 CFM leakage Sealed with a gasket or caulk per manufacturer Ele strical Power and Lighting Systems C405 Lighting for dwelling units in multifamily buildings shall comply with residential Section R404.1.
+(Percentage and efficacy requirements) C405.1 Lig nting Controls 6.
 The lighting control narrative shall be shown on the plans.
 The design professional, not the plan reviewer, shall declare one of the two compliance options of lighting control specified in Section C405.2(1) or C405.2(2).
-C405.2 9.
+C405.2 7.
 The light fixtures shall be compatible with the control devices.
-C303.2 Occupant Sensor Controls 10.
-The floor plans shall show the location of each occupancy sensor in the following areas: C405.2.1 Conf./Mtg.
-Copy/Print Lounges/Break Enclosed Offic ces Open-Plan Offices Restrooms Storage Locker Warehouse Storage Corridors (see #13) Classroom Enclosed Space ces <300 sq. ft.
-11. Warehouses shall have occupant sensors in each aisleway and separately in open areas.
-C405.2.1.2
+C303.2 Oc upant Sensor Controls \square 8.
+The floor plans shall show the location of each occupancy sensor in the following areas: C405.2.1 [Conf./Mtg.
+Copy/Print Lounges/Break Enclosed Offi Open-Plan Offices Restrooms Storage Locker Warehouse Storage Enclosed Spaces <300 sq. ft. ces C405 2 1 2 9.
+Warehouses shall have occupant sensors in each aisleway and separately in open areas.
+C405.2.1.2 10.
+Open-plan office areas greater than 300 sq. ft. shall have separate control zones not greater than 600 sq. ft.
+C405.2.1.3 Tin e Switch Controls 11.
+Each area not provided with occupancy sensor controls mentioned in C405.2.1 shall have a time switch and manual controls.
+C405.2.2 Lig Light Reduction Controls Manual light reduction controls are required in spaces without occupancy sensors and controlled by time switch controls as specified in accordance with C405.2.2.1 thru C405.2.2.2.
+(See exceptions) C405.2.2.1 C405.2.2.2 Da Daylight Responsive Controls 13.
+Daylight responsive controls shall be provided to control electric lighting within shown daylight zones when required by C405.2.3.
+C405.2.3